KayElleBee/hello-world/README.md

 # hello-world
-Learning to use GitHub!
+Today I'm learning to use GitHub!

-This is my first experience with any sort of coding since the original HTML!
-I can't wait to learn more.
+Let's get rid of that other stuff I typed and see what the comparison looks like.